Simulating data

 Background models

 When the number of counts in the background is low, the above procedure amplifies the noise.
 The experimental background already contains noise just from Poisson statistics.
 Using the observed count numbers as background value and then performing a Poisson draw on them again gives a higher level of noise than a real observation would have.
-To avoid this problem, a background model may be used instead:
+To avoid this problem, a background model may be used instead.
+In this example, we assume that the background is dominated by an astrophysical component, so it gets folded through the response:

 >>> from sherpa.models.basic import Const1D